DeBankDeFi/cometbft/docs/architecture/tendermint-core/adr-001-logging.md

 ### Negative

-We may loose the ability to color keys in keyvalue pairs. go-kit allow you to easily change foreground / background colors of the whole string, but not its parts.
+We may lose the ability to color keys in keyvalue pairs. go-kit allow you to easily change foreground / background colors of the whole string, but not its parts.

 ### Neutral